 Active: The MX that is currently acting as the edge firewall/security appliance for the network.
 This is a dynamic designation.

 Passive: The MX that is currently acting as an inactive warm spare with no traffic passing through it.
 This is a dynamic designation.

 Dual active: Dual active describes a scenario in which both the primary and the spare are in the active state.
-This occurs when both MXs are online and communicating with the cloud, but the secondary is not receiving heartbeat packets (see VRRP heartbeats in the next section) from the primary.
+This occurs when both MXs are online and communicating with the cloud, but the spare is not receiving heartbeat packets (see VRRP heartbeats in the next section) from the primary.
 This can cause several issues with dynamic DNS, VPN, and traffic processing in general and should be avoided at all costs.
 The Physical Architectures section of this document describes how to deploy an MX warm spare pair in order to minimize the chances of a dual active scenario occurring.

 Underlying Concepts and Technologies

 Failure detection for an MX warm spare pair uses VRRP heartbeat packets.
-These heartbeat packets are sent from the primary MX to the secondary MX on all configured VLANs in order to indicate that the primary is online and functioning properly.
+These heartbeat packets are sent from the primary MX to the spare MX on all configured VLANs in order to indicate that the primary is online and functioning properly.
 As long as the secondary is receiving these heartbeat packets, it functions in the spare state.
 If the secondary stops receiving these heartbeat packets, it will assume that the primary is offline and will transition into the active state.
 When the MX is in routed mode, VRRP heartbeats are not sent over the WAN and there is no guarantee that the WAN interfaces can communicate with each other.
 See Connection Monitoring below to understand how the WAN interface can also impact how VRRP packets are sent through the LAN on routed mode.